met4citizen/Hypergraph/README.md

 In `Space` mode the system simulates the evolution of the hypergraph.

 In `Time` mode the system builds up the causal graph.
+On, to be more precise, the transitive reduction of the full causal graph.
 In this view, the nodes are updating events and the directed edges their causal relationships.

 Media control buttons let you reset the mode, start/pause simulation and